Our Menu

 It’s a fairly simple dish to make and generally entails dumping everything in a big pot and letting it boil for a while.
 Potato Leaves can be cooked with either fish, chicken, meat or pig trotters as your choices or protein.
 You can also cook Potato Leaves with palm oil or vegetable oil.
 For more flavour, you can add fermented sesame seeds.

-Potato Leaves with Rice in Melbourne | Best African Restaurant Melbourne | Ghanaian Restaurant Melbourne | West African Restaurant Melbourne | African Restaurant Australia | The African Calabash | African Restaurant near me
+Potato Leaves with Rice | West African Restaurant Melbourne | Nigerian Restaurant Melbourne Fufu | The African Calabash Melbourne

 Authentic West African Restaurant in the Heart of Footscray Melbourne.